insure logo

 Quality Verified

 Getting all of the insurance you need can get expensive, but bundling multiple insurance policies is an easy way to save money without sacrificing coverage.
-When you purchase more than one type of insurance from a single carrier, a bundle discount may be applied in order to reduce the total cost of your insurance premiums.
-While most people bundle auto and homeowner policies, you can bundle other types of insurance, too, like renters, condo, motorcycle, and boat insurance.
+When you purchase more than one type of insurance from a single carrier, a bundle discount may be applied to reduce the total cost of your insurance premiums.
+While most people bundle auto and homeowner policies, you can also bundle other types of insurance, like renters, condo, motorcycle, and boat insurance.

 Advantages of bundling home and auto insurance